 What is the busiest Starbucks in the world?

 Chicago has the largest Starbucks location in the world (35,000 square feet).
 It’s built on five floors (plus a rooftop bar) and it can be found on the corner of Michigan Avenue and Erie Street.

 How many employees does Starbucks have?

-Since Starbucks is a global franchise, it’s no surprise the total number of employees for 2020 equaled to 346,000.
-It is ranked 20th on the Forbes list of Canada’s Best Employers.
+The total number of employees in 2020 was 349,000.
 The company is headquartered in Seattle, WA, and its current CEO is Kevin Johnson.